 This is made possible by the continuous bumps and vibrations you encounter while cycling through rough terrain.
-Your bones are strengthened by these shocks.
-You’ll be less likely to break a bone if you fall as a result.
-It’s crucial to have healthy bones for general wellbeing.
+These shocks strengthen your bones.
+You’ll be less likely to break a bone if you fall.
+It’s crucial to have healthy bones for general well-being.

 Because you must manage the bike while riding on uneven terrain, mountain biking can also aid in muscle toning.
 To ride a mountain bike on a difficult mountain trail, you really need to know how to maneuver it.
 You may strengthen your upper body by doing this.

 Additionally, you’ll cycle your mountain bike at a variety of cadences, from fast bursts of energy to steady riding.
 This encourages the use of various muscle groups while toning your legs.

 Additionally, mountain bikers typically breathe in fewer pollutants compared to road cyclists.
 Because mountain bikers travel off-road where there are fewer cars, this is the situation.
 While cycling through the woods, you are not breathing in pollution from cars and other sources.
 This improves the health benefits of mountain biking a little.